-Commission-free trades are motif or single stock trades that carry no commission fees when executed.
+Commission-free trades are motif portfolio or single stock trades that carry no commission fees when executed.

-In a Motif trading account, all professional motif and single stock trades are commission-free when you select the option to trade at next market open.
+In a Motif trading account, all professional motif and single stock trades (outside of built or community motifs) are commission-free when you select the option to trade at next market open.
 Auto-reinvest dividends, auto-invest, and auto-rebalance trades of professional motifs are also commission free.

-With an optional Motif BLUE subscription, you get three commission-free real-time trades per month.
+With an optional Motif BLUE subscription, you get three commission-free real-time trades and five commission-free next market open trades for motifs built by you or the community per month.
 Unused commission-free trades do not roll over to subsequent months.